unChaz/sci-fi-5e/srd/classes/scout.md

 #### Natural Explorer

 You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.
-Choose one type of favored terrain: arctic, coast, desert, forest, grassland, mountain, or swamp.
+Choose one type of favored terrain: null-g, arctic, coast, desert, forest, grassland, mountain, or swamp.
 When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.

 While traveling for an hour or more in your favored terrain, you gain the following benefits:
 * Difficult terrain doesn’t slow your group’s travel.